Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Capture.md

 ## Overview

 Use this payload to capture a previous pre-authorized [Charge](?path=docs/Resources/API-Documents/Payments/Charges.md).
-This is known known as a post-authorization.
+This is known as a post-authorization.
 This will settle (withdrawl) funds from the customer.

 <!-- theme: warning -->
 > Issuers have different hold times for pre-authorizations.
 If the authorization has been released it is recommended to process a new charge.